jeremyjcheng/recipe_rating_predictor/README.md

 | 60-120 min |            4.6205 |
 | 120+ min   |           4.59511 |

 While there appears to be a slight downward trend in ratings as cooking time increases, it's not particularly strong, The `'60-120 min'` bin slightly breaks the pattern, with a higher mean rating than the `'30-60 min'` bin.
-To intvestigate further, we examined how many recipes fall into each cooking time bin:
+To investigate further, we examined how many recipes fall into each cooking time bin:

 <iframe
     src="graphs/fig_7.html"